balzack/databag/README.md

 To use databag, you will need a DNS name pointing to your node with a certificate.
 You can deloy a node manually, but you will have a much easier time using a container service.
 Containers for arm64 and amd64 are available [here](https://hub.docker.com/r/balzack/databag/tags)

+If you choose to setup your server manually, you can follow the steps in the Dockerfile [here](/net/container/Dockerfile).

 ### Example with Portainer and Nginx Proxy Manager

 From Portainer: